How to Track Ozempic Side Effects: Why a Structured Log Matters

 - Weekly review: look for patterns, export or summarize entries for your clinician.

-Why this helps Patients commonly report nausea, appetite changes, and other side effects after injections, so clear logs make those patterns easier to see (Patient Perceptions of Ozempic).
+Patients commonly report nausea, appetite changes, and other side effects after injections, so clear logs make those patterns easier to see (Patient Perceptions of Ozempic).
 Digital monitoring can improve your ability to spot trends in small studies, which helps with follow-up conversations (pilot study).
 The FDA also advises monitoring therapy and seeking clinical advice for concerning symptoms (FDA guidance).

 If you notice concerning symptoms, contact a clinician right away.
 The FDA recommends getting medical advice for serious or persistent signs (FDA Guidance on GLP‑1 Therapy Monitoring).
 The medication maker also lists side effects to report if severe or unusual (Ozempic side‑effects page).